phenixdotnet/Hangfire.Unity/README.md

 [Unity](https://unity.codeplex.com/) IoC Container.
 It allows you to use instance methods of classes that define parametrized constructors:

-Thanks to [https://github.com/mwillebrands]mwillebrands for update and unit tests
+Thanks to mwillebrands for update and unit tests

 ```csharp
 public class EmailService